SohamMafidar/SaveMyClick/README.md

 # SaveMyClick

 Register and Login to Upload your photos.
-Categorize them and if the photos become to many filter them by categories you created.
+Categorize them and if the photos become too many, filter them by categories you created.

 # Navigation Guide